AlexxNica/stacki-kubernetes/README.md

 ```

 A pallet generally has both frontend and backend configuration.
-To get the frontend configuration to happen for a pallet that contains it, run the pallet:
+To get the frontend configuration to happen for a pallet that contains it.
+The stacki-kubernetes pallet needs to be run; however, the stacki-docker pallet should not be run.
+The stacki-docker pallet does double duty: it provides docker for stacki-kubernetes, and it can be used without stacki-kubernetes.
+You only run the stacki-docker pallet if it is NOT being used with stacki-kubernetes.

+Did you get that.
+Let me say it again, only louder.

+*** Do not run the stacki-docker pallet ***

+But you should run the stacki-kubernetes pallet, like this:

 ```
 # stack run pallet stacki-kubernetes
 ```